lelebus/wcms-onboarding/README.md

 git commit -m: "v5: add v5-insert-draft.ods and v5-forward-draft.ods"
 ```

- - copy the files and remove `"draft"` from their name
+ - Copy the files and remove `"draft"` from their name:
    - they should be fine as they are.
-If not, perform the necessary manual changes
+If not, perform the necessary manual changes.
  - Commit and push to remote:

 ```bash